-Note: Let's add a shortcut command for running artisan
+Let's add a shortcut command for running artisan

 '''

 commands:

 ...

 artisan: !Command

-description: Shortcut for running php artisan
+description: Shortcut for running artisan cli

-container: laravel
+container: app

-run:
+run: [php, artisan]

-- php

-- artisan

 '''

-First, we need a layout.
+Now, we need a layout.
 Fortunately, Laravel can give us one, we just have to scaffold authentication: